uktrade/data-hub-api/changelog/investment/investment-summary-totals-fix.bugfix.md

-Fixes the investment summary totals api endpoint `api-proxy/v4/adviser/<adviser_id>/investment-summary`
+Fixes the investment summary totals api endpoint GET `api-proxy/v4/adviser/<adviser_id>/investment-summary`

 This ensures that projects are counted correctly when advisers are team members on a project.